House GOP seeks new restrictions on use of US oil stockpile

 The Treasury Department estimates that release of oil from the emergency stockpile lowered prices at the pump by up to 40 cents per gallon.
 Gasoline prices averaged about $3.50 per gallon on Thursday, down from just over $5 per gallon at their peak in June, according to the AAA auto club.

 Granholm, citing thousands of unused leases by oil companies, said GOP claims of obstructionism on drilling were off-base.
-“There’s nothing standing in the way of domestic oil and gas production,” she said, a claim McMorris Rodgers disputed.
+“There’s nothing standing in the way of domestic oil and gas production,” she said.
+McMorris Rodgers disputed that, citing “burdensome regulations” and discouragement of investment in domestic oil and gas industries.

-“There are plenty of barriers to unleashing domestic oil and gas production, including burdensome regulations and this administration’s discouragement of financial investment in domestic oil and gas industries,” she said, noting that U.S. oil production is well below its 2019 peak of 13 million barrels of oil a day.
+The oil bill was one of the first to be considered under a more open rules process Republicans instituted since retaking the House majority.
+More than 60 amendments were considered on Thursday and Friday, with most from both parties rejected.

+Among those approved were two amendments by New Jersey Rep. Josh Gottheimer, a moderate Democrat.
+Both clarified that oil from the reserve should not be sold to China, Iran, North Korea or Russia; that addresses a complaint Democrats made earlier this month about a previous GOP bill that singled out China for a ban on buying U.S. reserves.